MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Allfiles/Demo/Instructions/02-get-data.md

 1. Open Power BI Desktop, and then dismiss the getting started page.

-1. Save the file to the D:\PL300\Demo folder as Sales Analysis.
+1. Save the file to the D:\Allfiles\Demo folder as Sales Analysis.

 ## Connect to a SQL Server database